WA Senior Resources

 From bereaved spouse, dementia, AlzConnected.

-Medicare hospice covers bereavement services for the surviving family for 13 months after the death.
+Medicare hospice covers bereavement services for surviving family for 13 months after the death.
 Most families never use it.
-The hospice agency calls once around month 1 and once around month 13, and that's it unless you ask for more.
-Call them this week and ask what their bereavement program actually offers, support groups, individual counseling, retreats, library.
-It's already paid for, you used it when you signed the consent.
+Call the hospice agency and ask what their bereavement program offers, including support groups, individual counseling, retreats, or a library.

 Most paperwork can wait 60 to 90 days.
-Don't cancel anything in the first week unless it's costing money.
-Specifically.
+Do not cancel anything in the first week unless it is costing money.

-• Veterans benefits.
-If they were a veteran, the VA pays a burial allowance and a flag.
-The county Veterans Service Officer at dva.wa.gov files the paperwork free.
+• If they were a veteran, a county Veterans Service Officer can file burial-benefit paperwork free.

-• Notify three credit bureaus to flag the account as deceased, preventing identity theft.
-Free.
+• Notify the three credit bureaus to flag the account as deceased.

 When you're ready